 HIS 150 Survey of American History (3) An overview of major themes in American history from the pre-Colombian period to the present.
 Designed for non-history majors, especially elementary education.
 Special attention given to Pennsylvania history.
 Spring semester, every year.
+Core, Society Group B option.

 HIS 151 American History Through Reconstruction (3) Development of the nation from colonial origins through 1870s.
-(Early College program only).
+(Shanghai campus and Early College program only).

 HIS 152 American History Since Reconstruction (3) Survey from 1870s to the present.
-(Early College program only.)
+(Shanghai campus and Early College program only.)